oz/cyprio.net/wtf/2010-10-21-the-tv-is-watching-you.md

 ---
-title: The TV is watching you
+title: "The TV is watching you"
 ---

 I don't watch _french_ TV at home, for a few reasons ranging from lack of